jvanoosten/tidydataproject/README.md

 The project includes the four components of tidy data.

 1. The raw data - via the link.
-2. The tidy data set called tidydata.txt
+2. The tidy data set called tidydata.txt submitted on Coursera for Peer Assesment.
 3. A code book called CodeBook.md describing each variable and its values in the tidy data set.
-See
+This is included in the github repo for this project.
-4. The README.md that provides the recipe from going from 1 to 2,3.
+4. This README.md document that provides the details of the recipe from going from 1 to 2,3.
+This is included in the github repo for this project and with the run_analysis.R script.